elizangelaxavier/Microsoft-DP200/instructions/dp-200-02_instructions.md

 1. In the **Storage account** blade, click **Create**.

-1. From the **Create storage account*** blade, create the first storage account with the following settings:
+1. From the **Create storage account*** blade, create a storage account with the following settings:

     - Under the project details, specify the following settings: